AdityaChandravanshi/online_library_management_system/README.md

+I have ensured that the code here is original and not copied from any external source and the code here is my own code.

 My project name is Online_Library_System.

 I have used Python in the back-end of my project and I have used Django framework and I have used Django's default database Sqlite3 and in the front-end I have used HTML, Boostrap in my project.
 I have used this technology in my project.

+First of all we have to install Python and Django in our laptop or system.

+To install python, we have to click on https://python.org/ on our browser and then download it from there.

+After that we have to install Django by typing command prompt or write the command pip install Django.

 Step 1: Set Up Django Project

 1. Install Django: pip install django

-2.
-3. Create a Django project:django-admin startproject online_library_system
+2. Create a Django project:django-admin startproject online_library_system
 cd online_library

-4. Create an app: python manage.py startapp online_library_system_app
+3. Create an app: python manage.py startapp online_library_system_app

-5.
-6. Add the app to INSTALLED_APPS in settings.py:
+4. Add the app to INSTALLED_APPS in settings.py:
-7. INSTALLED_APPS = [
+5. INSTALLED_APPS = [
     'django.contrib.admin',
     'django.contrib.auth',
     'django.contrib.contenttypes',